lidofinance/docs/docs/guides/node-operator-manual.md

 <img width="1123" alt="add-signing-keys-2" src="https://user-images.githubusercontent.com/1699593/100355837-7d4a7980-3003-11eb-84ae-02a71f9ed2ec.png" />

+If you’ve used the forked `eth2.0-deposit-cli`, you can paste the content of the generated `deposit-data-*.json` file as-is.

-Prepare a JSON data of the following structure and paste it to the `JSON` field in the side panel that will appear on the right:
+Else, prepare a JSON data of the following structure and paste it to the `JSON` field in the side panel that will appear on the right:

 ```js